sebhtml/biosal/Documentation/CodingStyle.md

 # Coding style

-Symbols are prefixed with bsal_ for biosal actors.

-Thorium things have the prefix thorium_ (needs a vote).
+Thorium things have the prefix thorium_ or THORIUM_

+BIOSAL things are prefixed with bsal_ or BSAL_.

+Any message tag must use the previx ACTION_

+Any actor script identifier must start with SCRIPT_

+New tags can be generated with ./scripts/generate-random-tag.py

 K & R style with 4 spaces for indentation